Malaysia's Lotte Chemical Titan raises $878 million in IPO

-KUALA LUMPUR Malaysia's Lotte Chemical Titan Holding [TTNP.UL] raised about 3.77 billion ringgit ($878 million) from an initial public offering (IPO) after pricing its shares at the bottom of an indicative range.
+KUALA LUMPUR (Reuters) - Malaysia's Lotte Chemical Titan Holding [TTNP.UL] raised about 3.77 billion ringgit ($878 million) from an initial public offering (IPO) after pricing its shares at the bottom of an indicative range.

 The IPO was, nevertheless, the biggest stock market flotation in Malaysia since 2012.